sushanthnerella/Handwriiten_number-detection/README.md

    Model Evaluation: Evaluate the trained model on the test dataset to assess its performance.
 Metrics such as accuracy, precision, recall, and F1-score can be calculated.
     Results Visualization: Visualize the performance of the model using plots or confusion matrices.
  Results
 The trained model achieves an accuracy of approximately  97%on the test dataset.
-Further details about the model's performance can be found in the results directory.